utkarsh953/Movie-Recommender-System/README.md

 ## Description

-A website to recommend movie to users based on the content
+A system to recommend movies to users based on the content